 Red 3 (grade) 32.5km with 960m ascent, 2065m descent

 Our long last stage goes cross-country to the Rochers de Nayes, a peak high above Montreux.
 From this last high point the descent is long, but the middle section of path is a delight, twisting and surprising in its views.
 Arriving in Montreux is likely to be a sudden change, despite the charm of the old town.
-The lake-front and the Avenue des Alpes are quite busy.
-We hope that the holiday atmosphere and the charm of Lac Leman make an exciting finish.
-(The stage can be shortened by using the mountain railway from the Rochers de Nayes down to Montreux, or taking it from a station lower down.)
+This stage can be shortened by using the mountain railway from the Rochers de Nayes down to Montreux, or taking it from a station lower down.

 Hotel in Montreux (breakfast)